Well.. let me put it in perspective for you.

 How many people make it through BUD/S?

 Each year, about 1,000 men start SEAL training.
 Although training success rates vary per class, usually about 200-250 men succeed each year.
-Candidates who have Physical Screening Test scores below 800 are three times more likely to succeed than those men who only meet the minimum requirements.
+Candidates who have Physical Screening Test scores above 800 are three times more likely to succeed than those men who only meet the minimum requirements.

 You probably have an equal chance of playing NFL Pro Football or basketball where less than 1% of all high school athletes make it to professional sports.